CPSC-1517/Take-Home-Exercises-Sep-2024/Exercise3/README.md

 A mockup image of the required component is supplied.
 Your component does not need to have the same layout **but** must use the same variety of controls as the mockup for the page content.
 The following buttons should be included in your form.

-- **Record** will validate the incoming data and save to the CSV file if correct.
+- **Collect** will validate the incoming data and save to the CSV file if correct.
 - **Clear** will reset the fields to empty input state.
 - **Go to Report** will transfer the user to the review Report page.